playt-net/client/README.md

 ### API Client

-When you want to connect an application to our API you must generate an API Key first.
+To connect your game server to our API, you must generate an API Key first.

 You can then use the client as follows: